voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

             <uuid2>.json
             ...

-One label file for all images.
-Image filepaths are stored in labels as streams:
+2. One JSON file containing labels for all images, with image filepaths stored in the labels as streams:

 .. code-block:: text